Oasis Design logo You are here: Home > Ecological systems design > Consulting

 Job selection filter

-Because I have many more offers than time to pursue them, I have to turn most opportunities down.
-How do I decide which jobs to take?
+Because I have more project offers than time to pursue them, we turn most opportunities down.
+How do I decide which projects to take on?
+This is the filter I use.
+Most projects we take on have "Yes" answers to most questions:

-6. Will my economic position be better for my involvement, in good proportion to the energy expended?
-This is a deeper question than "how much will I be paid?"
-It considers expenses, lost income, future revenue from whatever I might learn and can reuse in consulting and publications, publicity, etc..
+6. Is there reward in proportion to the energy invested?
+This is a deeper question than "how much will we be paid?"
+One of the rewards of a lifestyle based on the principles of natural economics is never having immediate pressure to take a job for the money.
+This question considers future return from whatever we might learn and can reuse in consulting and publications, publicity, advancement of activist missions, etc..

 See also: